Kiruna mine

-The Kiruna mine is the largest and most modern underground iron ore mine in the world.
-The mine is located in Kiruna in Norrbotten County, Lapland, Sweden.
+The Kiruna mine is an iron ore mine in Kiruna in Norrbotten County, Lapland, Sweden.
 The mine is owned by Luossavaara-Kiirunavaara AB (LKAB), a large Swedish mining company.
-In 2018 the mine produced 26.9 million tonnes of iron ore.
+In 2018, the mine produced 26.9 million tonnes of iron ore.
 The Kiruna mine has an ore body which is 4 km long, 80 m to 120 m thick and reaching a depth of up to 2 km.
 Since mining began at the site in 1898, the mine has produced over 950 million tonnes of ore.
-As of 2020 the main haulage level is 1365 m below the ore outcrop at Kiirunavaara that existed prior to mining.
+As of 2020, the main haulage level is 1,365 m below the ore outcrop at Kiirunavaara that existed prior to mining.

 In 2004, it was decided that the present centre of the city would need to be relocated to accommodate mining-related subsidence.
 The relocation would be made gradually over decades.

-On May 18, 2020 an earthquake of approximate 4.9 Mw was triggered in the footwall of the mine.
+On May 18, 2020, an earthquake of approximate 4.9 Mw was triggered in the footwall of the mine.
 The earthquake was not natural but induced by the mining activity.